Patient Education and FAQ’s

 1) Patients should expect their nose to be very swollen for about 2 weeks

-2) Between 2 weeks and 1 month, the swelling show start to quickly resolve but it will still be noticeable.
+2) Between 2 weeks and 1 month, the swelling will start to resolve quickly, but it will still be noticeable.

-4) Around 6 months, the swelling should be about 70% resolved.
+4) Around six months, the swelling should be about 70% resolved.
 The tip will start to feel softer but still full and thick.

-5) Between 6months and 1 year, the swelling should be over 90% resolved.
+5) Between 6 months and one year, the swelling should be over 90% resolved.

 Return to the top